korniko98/pivot-atlas/docs/artifacts/domain.md

 ### TLS Certificates

-!!! abstract inline end "Example"

-	Embee Research analyzed certificate data related to a domain associated with MatanBuchus in order to surface additional domains using certificates with the same subdomains, certificate authority, and registration period.[^2]

 ####:octicons-arrow-right-24: Certificates listing it as common name (CN)

 TLS certificates contain a common name field (CN) indicating which domain or subdomains the certificate applies to.
 Therefore, pivoting on a domain by querying [certificate databases](/tools/#certificate-data) can lead to certificates listing the domain itself or its subdomains in its common name field (CN).
 The resulting certificates might reveal new information listed in their other various fields, and further pivoting on the certificates' hashes might lead to other IP addresses that have previously resolved the same domain.

+!!! abstract "Example"

+	Embee Research analyzed certificate data related to a domain associated with MatanBuchus in order to surface additional domains using certificates with the same subdomains, certificate authority, and registration period.[^2]

 ---